 Report your concerns to the relevant programme manager or your line manager in the first instance.
-Should this be inappropriate you should report directly to the Designated Safeguarding Lead/ Designated Safeguarding Officer (DSL/DSO) responsible for dealing with all issues relating to safeguarding.
-If this is not possible you should report your concern to a relevant member of the Serco Ltd ESE Senior Management Team.
+Should this be inappropriate you should report directly to the DSL or DSO responsible for dealing with all issues relating to safeguarding.
+If this is not possible you should report your concern to a relevant member of the Serco Ltd. ESE Senior Management Team.
 Once you have reported the cause for concern by completing safeguarding record sheet (Appendix 1) and informed your DSO, the responsibility resides with them.